smokejohn/blender_beginner/source/lessons/lesson3.rst

 .. hint::
-    If the line width modulation doesn't look right in your scene it might be because you are working at a different scale then me.
+    If the line width modulation doesn't look right in your scene it might be because you are working at a different scale than me.
 You can adjust the width modulation by changing the **Period of the Noise Modifiers** to bigger or smaller values.
     Smaller values will make the changes in line width more abrupt will larger values will make the changes more subtle and smooth.